 Once the tractor started moving, however, their faces revealed what I really hoped for -- simple joy.
 We found the perfect, albeit heavy, pumpkin.
 We were all grateful for the hayride back to the barn.

 They've even added metal targets to make it even more enjoyable.
-Whether your young or old, shooting apples from a canon is guaranteed fun.
+Whether your young or old, shooting apples from a cannon is guaranteed fun.

 The Barn Market and Craft Vendors